Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Methodology

 \subsection{{Online Traffic Detection}}

-The training process of the core encoder in \model is entirely based on inductive learning, where the training, validation, and testing sets are constructed as three independent, uncorrelated hypergraphs.
-This practice gives \model the potential to be applied to online traffic detection.
-Users can capture traffic and construct hypergraph snapshots by setting time windows, and then utilize \model for online detection.
-Furthermore, the multi-view feature extraction module and the detection module in \model are designed to be separable, meaning the multi-view feature extraction module is pre-trained and supports parallel processing of hypergraph snapshots from different time windows, effectively ensuring the efficiency of the online detection process.
+The core encoder of \model leverages inductive learning by constructing three distinct and independent hypergraphs as training, validation, and testing sets, respectively, ensuring robust generalization to unseen data.
+This design confers significant potential for \model's deployment in online traffic detection scenarios.
+Users can capture network traffic within predefined time windows to generate hypergraph snapshots, which \model can then analyze for real-time detection.
+Moreover, \model's multi-view feature extraction module is decoupled from its detection module, enabling pre-trained parallel processing of hypergraph snapshots from different time windows, thus substantially improving the efficiency of online detection.

+In practical network environments, \model's design effectively addresses multiple challenges.
+Unlike traditional graph-based methods that struggle with dynamic maintenance due to data accumulation, \model's inductive approach significantly alleviates storage pressure through dynamic slicing.
+Furthermore, its multi-view feature extraction module comprehensively captures the complexities inherent in mixed traffic, making it adaptable to diverse data scenarios.
+To address real-world noise and complexity, \model incorporates a dual contrastive learning mechanism, enhancing feature representations of individual traffic flows and their corresponding groups.
+This approach markedly boosts the robustness and detection performance of the model.